kh296/dawn-pytorch/README.md

 The setup script `envs/setup-pytorch-setup.sh`, created during installation, sets values for a number of environment variables relevant to using PyTorch with Intel GPUs, including for distributed processing.
-These variables are documented in the script.
+These variables are documented in the setup script.

 The setup script performs all environment setup needed to use PyTorch, including making available compatible versions of oneAPI libraries: